Project Quick Facts

 Public Meetings

 Thank you to everyone who joined us at our open houses on June 12, July 17, and July 22, 2025, and our virtual session on July 15, 2025.
+We also thank those of you who attended the virtual public statement hearing on January 13, 2026.

 You may always contact us with questions or comments by phone at 844-243-2592 or [email protected].